Healthy Beef Stir Fry Recipes

 Mapo Tofu

-Mapo tofu is extremely popular both in and outside of China, perhaps because it was meant to be adaptable.
-The type and amount of both tofu and meat is often varied and even the spicy sauce can be tuned to the desired level of heat.
+Mapo tofu is a dish that has become popular outside its roots in Szechuan Province, China, perhaps because it is so adaptable.
+The type and amount of both tofu and meat can vary and even the spicy sauce can be tuned to the desired level of heat.

 Korean Beef Stir-Fry